Purteeeek/JavaScript-ES6-TheWeirdParts/README.md

 This Repository has Two Parts namely **ES6 Basics** and **Understanding-Weird-Parts-of-Javascript**

 Currently Both the sections are under construction and new content is being added on almost a daily basis.
+**PLEASE START READING UNDERSTANDING-WEIRD-PARTS-OF-JAVASCRIPT FIRST**

 #### 1. Understanding-Weird-Parts-of-Javascript